CarolinaSantanaOliveira/assignments/CV.md

 - Created the project with colleagues
 - Coordinated the project in the day of the event
 - Conducted the communication between the institution *Todos na Luta* and international students from PUC-Rio

+### EDUCATION
+**MSc Economics - Behavioral Economics, Tilburg University (2016-2017) - The Netherlands**

+  - Graduated with distinction - grade 8.5/10
+  - Master's thesis "Herding and the effect of experts on online movie ratings" - 9/10

+**B.A in Economics, Pontifical Catholic University of Rio de Janeiro (2012-2016) - Brazil**

+  - Gave the commencement speech

+**Exchange Program at Tilburg University (2015) - The Netherlands**

 ### SKILLS
-- **Computer:** Advanced knowledge of Excel; intermediate knowledge of R, Stata, JavaScript and SQL; some knowledge of VBA, and Python
+- **Computer:** Advanced user of Excel; intermediate knowledge of R, Stata, JavaScript and SQL; some knowledge of VBA, and Python
 - **Languages:** Native Portuguese, Fluent English, Intermediate Spanish
 - **Winter Course:** TiSEM Winter School on Entrepreneurship at Tilburg University (2015)
 - **Other:** Photography studies